kristenvaccaro/human-ai/assignments.md

 ## Quizzes

 Quizzes will take place on PrairieLearn each week, and will be based on the overview lecture and assigned readings.
-Quizzes will be released Tuesday at 11AM and due Wednesday at 11AM.
+Quizzes will be released Thursday 5PM and due Friday 5PM.

 PrairieLearn: [link]()